 - Standing in line waiting to be served

-This is not a 5 minute exercise, and if posting the gift is also part of the equation then there is the extra costs of that involved too.
+This is not a 5-minute exercise, and if posting the gift is also part of the equation, then there are the extra costs of that involved, too.
 And yes, some people do use the internet to purchase gifts, but there is still a time factor.

 If this gift has come from grandma or an elderly uncle, imagine the additional effort that they would have had to go to.
 Sure they would have loved every moment of it, being able to select a special gift.
 It is always better to give than receive, however as a receiver we must be appreciative of all the little things that make up the gift of giving.